 YAR grants cannot be used to cover

-All applications begin with the same eligibility screening questions, youth contact information, fiscal agent information, general questions and terms and conditions.
-After submitting the application form at www.unitedwayracine.org/youth-resources the individual listed as the youth contact on the application will receive an auto-generated confirmation email.
+All applications begin with the same eligibility screening questions, youth contact information, sponsoring organization information, general questions and terms and conditions.
+After submitting the application the individual listed as the youth contact on the application will receive an auto-generated confirmation email.
 The youth contact must immediately respond to that email with the following attachments:

 - Because YAR funds youth-implemented community service projects, all communication will be sent to the youth contact person.
 The youth contact person is responsible for informing the group of all updates and communication received from Youth As Resources.

 - Prior to applying for funding, youth groups are encouraged to review the YAR informational and Q/A videos and/or schedule an informational meeting with the YAR advisor.

 - The YAR grant application is available online through United Way of Racine County's website.